-A winery must obtain a Direct Wine Shippers Permit from the ABLE Commission before registering with the Oklahoma Tax Commission to pay use tax and excise tax on wine shipped directly to Oklahoma consumers and should not apply online for a Sales Tax Permit.
+A winery must obtain a Direct Wine Shippers Permit from the ABLE Commission before registering with the Oklahoma Tax Commission to pay use tax and excise tax on wine shipped directly to Oklahoma consumers.
+Beginning July 15, 2019, a winery should complete the Online Business Registration Application.

 A winery with an approved Direct Wine Shippers Permit from the ABLE Commission may ship wine directly to Oklahoma consumers while waiting for their application for registration as a direct wine shipper taxpayer to be processed and approved by the Tax Commission.

 Registering with the Oklahoma Tax Commission as a Direct Wine Shipper

 Step 1: Winery completes and submits the Oklahoma Direct Wine Shippers Permit Application to the ABLE Commission.

 Step 2: Once the winery has applied to the ABLE Commission for a Direct Wine Shippers Permit, the ABLE Commission will notify the Oklahoma Tax Commission.

 Step 3: The Oklahoma Tax Commission will then notify the winery of the requirements for receiving a Direct Wine Shipper (Tax) Permit and a Vendor Use Tax Permit from the Oklahoma Tax Commission.